128technology/docs/docs/plugin_sip_alg.md

 #### Inbound Service and Config Auto Generation

 The `inbound` service is used for processing all incoming calls to the branch PBX from the remote server.
-A typical flow for such calls start from the public wan network, routed via the 128T sip-alg function and the fixed up SIP messages are then routed over the lan interface to the branch PBX.
+A typical call flow originates from the public WAN network, routed via the 128T sip-alg function that transforms the SIP messages, which are then routed over the LAN interface to the branch PBX.
 The user is responsible for configuring the ingress service and the associated service-routes.
 Consider the following example:

 ```config
 authority